mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_tps.md

 ### Create TPS instance depending on input

-Convert you color to a 24 bit value and create the instance with the `C` function `MulleObjCCreateTaggedPointerWithUnsignedIntegerValueAndIndex`.
+Convert you color to a 24 bit value and create the instance with the `C` function `mulle-objcCreateTaggedPointerWithUnsignedIntegerValueAndIndex`.
 Do not use `+alloc`!

 ```
 static inline MyColor   *TPSColorNew( unsigned char r, unsigned char g , unsigned char b)